My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

-I was there to witness it.
+I had been invited to witness it.

-“Oh my God, are you serious?”
+“Oh my God.
+Are you serious?”

-Smile when Sophie received something.
+Smile when Olivia received something.

 Understand when I didn’t.